Complete Guide To The Jinhae Cherry Blossom Festival

 Spring has finally arrived and the whole country of South Korea seems to be undergoing a transformation!
-Everywhere in the country you can see an ocean of white cherry blossoms, however the most spectacular place to see them must be the city of Jinhae on the southern tip of the Peninsula!
-Each year the town holds the famous Jinhae Cherry Blossom Festival dedicated to the precious trees.
+Everywhere in the country, you can see an ocean of white cherry blossoms, however the most spectacular place to see them must be the city of Jinhae on the southern tip of the Peninsula!
+Each year, the town holds the famous Jinhae Cherry Blossom Festival dedicated to the precious trees.

 Jinhae has held their cherry blossom festival annually since April 13, 1952.
 Today, it is the largest cherry blossom festival in the country and lures in around 2 million visitors each year, who flock to Jinhae to see the endless canopy of cherry blossoms over the entire city.

-Famous Cherry Blossom Sights in Jinhae
+Famous Cherry Blossom Spots in Jinhae